-- Take the bin with holes in it and place on top of the rocks in the second bin.
+Take the bin with holes in it and place on top of the rocks in the second bin.
 The rocks will prop the inside bin up and allow any extra moisture to drain and collect at the bottom.

-- Spray the shredded paper well with water to soften it and to provide moisture for the worms.
+With a glass spray bottle of water, spray the shredded paper well with water to soften it and to provide moisture for the worms.

-- Cover any food with shredded paper!
+Cover any food with shredded paper.
 This is very important to prevent fruit flies or a pervasive smell of food.

-- Spray with water until all the paper is moist, not wet.
+Spray with water until all the paper is moist, not wet.

-- Check the bin every few days and add paper and water slowly as needed and add food sparingly.
+Check the bin every few days and add paper and water slowly as needed and add food sparingly.
 Food scraps can be added every few weeks.